PRIMALVEIL/PRIMAL-VEIL/PrivacyPolicy.md

   <h2>The information we collect</h2>
   <p>PRIMAL VEIL may temporarily process <strong>voice data</strong> during gameplay for features such as
   multiplayer communication.
-We do <strong>not</strong> automatically record or download your audio.
+We do <strong>not</strong> automatically record or download any audio from the players.
   Recordings may only be created by players themselves if they choose to report inappropriate behavior (e.g., harassment or offensive language) through our community Discord server.</p>

   <h2>How we use the information</h2>